This page currently corresponds to Tux Paint version 0.9.31.

 - Android: Requires Android OS version 5 or later

 - Linux: (No special OS requirements)

-Note: Disk space requirements are for the base installation.
+Note: Storage requirements are for the base installation.
 Obviously, as you create and save images using Tux Paint, more disk space will be used.

 - Tux Paint

 - macOS: Approx. 22MB